lofcz/aiblocker/README.md

 # 🚫 AI Blocker

 Are you annoyed by Google Search AI summaries?
 AI Blocker is a zero-config blocker that reliably eradicates this nasty spam from your search results.
-_PS: This blocker was created using AI._
+_PS: This blocker was created with AI._

 ## 🔥 Extensions